 A baking sheet

-Start by combining the chopped tomatoes, garlic, basil, sugar, salt and pepper in a large bowl and set aside on the counter for at least 20 minutes.
+Start by combining the chopped tomatoes, garlic, basil, sugar, salt and pepper in a mixing bowl and set aside on the counter for at least 20 minutes.
 The flavors will taste best if the ingredients are able to marinate for a bit and really develop.

 After the tomatoes have marinated for a bit, slice the baguette in 1/2″ wide slices and on an angle like this.